"""Frechet mean.

 weights = gs.ones((n_points, n_batch))

-estimates = points[0] if init_point is None else init_point
+estimates = points[0] if self.init_point is None else self.init_point

 convergence = math.inf